Skip to main content

 Having a museum that reminds people of what those Gulag camps were really like is not convenient for Putin at the present time.
 And since it made the Stalinist past look a whole lot like the Putinist present, the museum had to go.

-Actually, it’s been rebranded as the Museum of Memory, a highly propagandized version of World War II, packaged for today’s highly propagandized audience.
+Actually, it’s been repurposed as the Museum of Memory, a highly propagandized version of World War II, packaged for today’s highly propagandized audience.
 Museum goers, many of whom will have lost someone in Ukraine, will be asked to contemplate Nazi war crimes and the “genocide of the Soviet people.”
 They won’t be asked to think about why so few of them have grandfathers.

 There is no need to dwell on the parallels here.
 Everyone knows the Trump regime is lusting to give the history of this country a complete makeover.
 It wants to remove the icky parts — enslavement, Civil War, tribal genocide, Jim Crow, Japanese internment camps, January 6 insurrection — and whitewash them over.